 HR Services have a specialist team who will help you to work out your dates and to check how much leave and pay you qualify for.
 Contact HRServices@manchester.ac.uk to make a personal appointment.

 You will need to show proof of your appointments to your line manager.
-Please make apointments at the start or end of the day wherever possible, so as to cause least disruption to your work.
+Please try to arrange apointments so as to cause least disruption to your work.

-Annual leave accrued prior to the start of your maternity leave period must be taken within the current leave year, ideally before you start your maternity leave.
+Annual leave accrued prior to the start of your adoption leave period must be taken within the current leave year, ideally before you start your adoption leave.

-During your maternity leave you will continue to accrue annual leave, including bank holidays and closure days, in the normal way.
-This should also be taken in the current leave year, i.e. at the end of your maternity leave.
-If this is not possible because your maternity leave runs over into the next leave year, you will be able to carry over any annual leave it has not been possible to take.
+During your adoption leave you will continue to accrue annual leave, including bank holidays and closure days, in the normal way.
+This should also be taken in the current leave year, i.e. at the end of your adoption leave.
+If this is not possible because your adoption leave runs over into the next leave year, you will be able to carry over any annual leave it has not been possible to take.

-Before you go on maternity leave, please discuss with your line manager how much contact you would like to have.
+Before you go on adoption leave, please discuss with your line manager, how much contact you would like to have.
 You will obviously need to keep your manager informed of your return to work date and your manager will keep you informed of any significant changes in the workplace that may affect you.

 KIT days are optional, if you are interested in doing this, please discuss and agree these in advance with your line manager.

-You now have the option if you wish to, to end your maternity leave early and to share your remaining leave and pay entitlement with your partner.
+You now have the option if you wish to, to end your adoption leave early and to share your remaining leave and pay entitlement with your partner.